Boreum, Cyrenaica: History

 Boreum was important enough in the Roman province of Libya Superior (Libya Pentapolitana; part of Cyrenaica) to become one of the suffragan sees in this province, which depended directly on the Patriarchate of Alexandria (in Egypt) without a proper Metropolitan, but faded like most bishoprics in Roman Africa.
-Only one ancient bishop is known, the Arian bishop Senziano, mentioned in 325.
+Only one ancient bishop is known, the Arian bishop Sentianus, mentioned in 325.